elastic/cloud-on-k8s/docs/quickstart.md

 ## Deploy the operator in your Kubernetes cluster

+Note: if using GKE, make sure your user has `cluster-admin` permissions: see [Prerequisites for using Kubernetes RBAC on GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

 1. Install [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), to extend the apiserver with additional resources:

     ```bash